Texans coach David Culley tasked with changing culture, but will he have Deshaun Watson?

 "...
 We need someone that stands tall and [says] this is who we're following and this is the way it goes ... and we're going to do it this way to win."

+Baltimore Ravens coach John Harbaugh, who hired Culley in 2019 as assistant head coach, said he was respected "as a teacher, game-planner and motivator."
+Culley is the first Black head coach hired by the Texans and the first in the NFL hiring cycle.

-Of course, Watson might not be with the Texans to play for Culley, as ESPN's Chris Mortensen reported on Sunday that the quarterback is expected to still want out of Houston regardless of whom the team hires.
-Watson wasn't the only one who felt there needed to be a culture change.
+Of course, Watson might not be with the Texans to play for Culley, as ESPN's Chris Mortensen reported Sunday the quarterback is expected to want out of Houston regardless of whom the team hires.
+Watson isn't the only one who feels there needs to be a culture change.

-By hiring Culley, the Texans hope they've found that person to build the foundation that Watson asked for.
+By hiring Culley, the Texans hope they've found that person to build the foundation for which Watson asked.

 Who is David Culley?